Nommensen HKBP University: Academics

-Medan campus
+Medan area

 Medicine

 The latest established faculty is Medicine.
 It was established on July 11, 2008 and started to receive students in 2009.

 Law

 One of the first faculties established during the founding of the university in 1954, the faculty was closed after less than a year of operations due to the lack of teaching staff.
 The faculty was re-opened in 1980.
 It offers a single study program with the option of three concentrations; Civil law, Criminal law, and Administrative law.
 The faculty is accredited B by BAN-PT.

 Economics

 One of the first faculties established during the founding of the university in 1954.
 The faculty offers study programs in Accountancy, Management, and Economics & Development Studies.
 All the study programs have been accredited B by BAN-PT.

 Social and Political Sciences

 The faculty was established in 1961 and offers study programs in Public Administration, Business Administration, and Secretarial Studies.
 All the study programs have been accredited B by the BAN-PT.